HumanCellAtlas/dcp-community/rfcs/text/0001-rfc-process.md

 #### Shepherd:

-- Announce the pausing of the RFC on the HumanCellAtlas #dcp slack channel.
+- Announce the pausing of the RFC on the HumanCellAtlas **#dcp** Slack channel.
 Include a link to the RFC pull request:

   **EXAMPLE**